 We use a third party service, WordPress.com, to host our website pages.
 We use a standard WordPress service to collect anonymous information about users’ activity on the site, for example the number of users viewing pages on the site, to monitor and report on the effectiveness of the site and help us improve it.
 WordPress requires visitors that want to contact us via the website to enter a name and email address if visitors contact us through our website.
 We may also request additional information, such as phone number, in order to improve our service.
 This information is emailed directly to Hear for Norfolk and is not stored on our website.

 People who contact us via social media

 If you send us a private or direct message via social media the message will be stored by Hear for Norfolk for three months.
 It will not be shared with any other organisations.

 When you call Hear for Norfolk we collect personal information about the caller to ensure that we provide the appropriate and correct service or information.

 People who email us

-The NDA has its own, secure network, which meets the Cyber Essentials implementation profile.
+Hear for Norfolk has its own, secure network, which meets the Cyber Essentials implementation profile.
 Any email sent to us, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance with office policy.
 Email monitoring or blocking software may also be used.
 Please be aware that you have a responsibility to ensure that any email you send to us is within the bounds of the law.

 People who provide us with feedback on our services and activities